tradingview/rest_integrations_docs/source/Integration_overview.rst

 Why use HTTPS
 .............
-Please avoid using HTTP instead HTTPS.
+Please avoid using HTTP instead of HTTPS.
-Our site through ``Content-Security-Policy`` is prohibited from accessing anything through the insecure HTTP protocol.
+Our website  is prohibited from accessing anything through the insecure HTTP protocol by ``Content-Security-Policy``.
 HSTS disallows access to anything over the insecure HTTP protocol.
 Moreover, HSTS is exposed for **730 days** and applies to all subdomains.
 In order for us to be able to make an HTTP request to your staging even from our staging, we will have to:

 * Turn off HSTS in production.
 * Wait for two years.